tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 #### JavaScript

 For the complete API docs see [here](../../api/js/updater.md).
-An example using the JS APIs could look like this:
+An example using the JavaScript API looks like this:

 ```js title=updater.ts
 import {